If you want to make the most out of this race and be as ready as possible, avoid making these 6 commonly made mistakes!

 Wearing the right running apparel and accessories is very important for your race – the key is to feel comfortable and confident in your clothes to have a stress-free race.

 Wearing old shoes may result in a lack of cushioning, whereas wearing new shoes may result in blisters.
 So ensure that you give your running shoes a test run before D-Day.

 Ensure that your running tanks or bras are friction-free to prevent underarm chafing (which will occur after prolonged distances) as well.

 Here are some must-haves that will be perfect for your race:

-Whether you run to challenge yourself, for health benefits or to try to end up on the podium, don’t forget that running should always be fun!
+Whether you run to challenge yourself, for health benefits or to try to end up on the podium, don’t forget that the main objective of running should always be to have fun!

 The most important aspect of your first race should be to enjoy the process and be proud of what you have achieved.